-While the rumors make it seem as if the Blazers are more likely to trade this pick in an attempt to draw in a veteran wing (possibly Jaylen Brown), for the sake of this mock, we will assume that it’s kept.
+While the rumors make it seem as if the Blazers may trade this pick in an attempt to draw in a veteran wing (possibly Boston’s Jaylen Brown), for the sake of this mock, we’ll assume it’s kept.

-4. Houston Rockets: Amen Thompson, G, Overtime Elite
+4. Houston Rockets: Ausar Thompson, G, Overtime Elite

-The Rockets need a lead guard in the worst way, and they were fortunate to land at No. 4, where two viable day-one starters are present.
+The Rockets need a lead guard in the worst way, and they were fortunate to land at No. 4, where one of the two Thompson twins should be available.

-Thompson’s size and explosion to the basket are a fearsome mix.
-He is also a creative passer who can initiate an offense with several viable pieces in Jalen Green, Jabari Smith, Tari Eason, and Alperen Şengün.
+Thompson’s size and athleticism create a fearsome mix.
+Like his brother, he is also a creative passer who can initiate an offense with several viable pieces in Jalen Green, Jabari Smith, Tari Eason, and Alperen Şengün.

 While Thompson’s three-point shooting may be a work in progress, it is not broken and can be developed alongside this young core.

-The Magic would be lucky to see Thompson fall to them, as they are in desperate need of another athletic creator on the floor.
-They hit big with Paolo Banchero in last year’s draft but he alone cannot lead this offense.
+The Magic would be lucky to see Whitmore fall to them, as they are in desperate need of more high-feel players on the floor.
+They hit big with No. 1 pick Paolo Banchero in last year’s draft and Franz Wagner the year prior, but they alone cannot lead this rebuild.

 7. Indiana Pacers: Jarace Walker, F, Houston